-Fall is just around the corner and autumn is a great time for lawn and yard preparation before the winter.
+Fall is officially just a few days away.
+And one of the best things about fall is that it's a great time for lawn and yard preparation before winter comes.

 Preparing Your Summer Lawn in the Fall

 Fortunately, in most regions of the United States, there's very little outdoor upkeep to be done during the cold winter months, aside from shoveling snow perhaps.
 And, even if you don’t have winter snow in your neighborhood, you may still get some freezing temperatures and frost.

 This is almost never a problem for your lawn, however, since most lawn grass will stay safely dormant until spring.